AJGrey/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to delete all files in current directory with ~
+A script to create directories